DropScriptDoc/ark/docs/classes.md

 ## Color
 - Constructors
     - `Color()`
-        - Constructs an empty Color.
+        - Constructs an empty Color object.
     - `Color(const uint8 r, const uint8 g, const uint8 b, const uint8 a)`
-        - Constructs a Color and sets the r, g, b and a fields.
+        - Constructs a Color object and sets the r, g, b and a fields.
     - `Color(const Vector2& other)`
-        - Constructs a Color from another Color.
+        - Constructs a Color object from another Color object.
 - Destructors
     - `~Color()`
         - Destructs a Color object.